Trainline announces Railcards will no longer work on all trains

 Trainline has issued an update for customers with a Railcard to help them avoid being fined when travelling on trains.

-The change means passengers can no longer use their Railcard on all trains.
+In the update, Trainline explained that passengers cannot use their Railcard on all trains.

 Customers will need to check if they are able to get on earlier trains than what they have paid for as some railcards “can only be used on fares that’re above a certain price, at a certain time.”